God's Company (Israel): Background

 The company consisted of men from Bnei Brak, Ramat Gan, and Givatayim, and was one of the three religious platoons.
-The company included 20 Holocaust survivors with 5 being Netzer Aharon (last survivors).
+The company included 20 Holocaust survivors with 5 being Netzer Aharon (last survivors in their family).
 During a week that they learned that there were no kosher dishes, they had been eating only brine fish and bread.
 Their actions and the Cooks affair (when the cooks had been order to make food on Shabbat) in July 1948 led to the order that IDF kitchens must be kosher.